 What are inquiries and how do they affect my credit score?

 On your credit report, at the end of the report, you will notice a section called “Credit Inquiries”.
-These inquiries are made by companies that have pulled your credit report.
+These inquiries are made by companies that have pulled your credit report, usually to judge your creditworthiness for a loan or credit card.
 Inquiries can stay on your credit report for up to 2 years.
-Each time an inquiry is made, it is recorded on each of the three consumer credit rating bureaus – Equifax, Experian, and TransUnion.
+Each time an inquiry is made, it is recorded by each of the three credit bureaus – Equifax, Experian, and TransUnion.
 And each time an inquiry is logged, it can potentially affect your credit score.

 How important is it to remove inquiries?

 Inquiries are the least important items to remove from your credit report compared to other negative items like missed payments and delinquent debts.
 They have a relatively low effect on your credit score and actually cause less and less damage over time.
 Because they only affect your score for 12 months drop off entirely after two years, inquiries are by no means the worst thing you can have on your report.
 Many negative items stay on there for anywhere between seven and ten years.
 So if your credit report is riddled with several severe negative items, then removing inquiries from your credit reports should be your last priority as you work on increasing your overall scores.

 It often helps to talk to a professional credit repair company to help you analyze your credit report and prioritize issues that need to be addressed.
 Plus, they have the legal know-how of what your rights are with your different creditors and how likely you are to get certain items removed.

 What is the difference between a hard and soft credit inquiry?

 Hard inquiries affect your credit scores while soft inquiries do NOT affect your credit scores.